 This project is split into three main sections, the input, the control board and the download circuit.
 The input features an infrared receiver, the main board houses the PIC and the output connections and decodes the signal from the infrared receiver and the download circuit connects to the main board to allow you to download a program from your PC to the PICaxe chip.

-This may not be a good project for the beginner as it does require you to know how to use transistors and resistors and create a reasonably simple circuit using stripboard.
+This may not be the simplest as it does require you to know how to use transistors and resistors and create a reasonably simple circuit using stripboard, but anyone should be able to do it with a bit of care.
 So let's get started!